jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 * This build runs on a dedicated GPU, alongside the integrated GPU, which is only used for computing tasks and does not drive a display.
 If you are not using a dGPU you need to follow the [GPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/) guide.
 * No beauty treatments were done in this build, that means no OpenCore GUI and no boot-chime.
 I want to keep everything simple and minimal.
 You can enable all of this by following the [beauty treatment](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide.
 * Wireless card for bluetooth and wifi is not replaced.
 I'm using the default motherboard Intel card.
 If you wish to swap the wireless card, remember to read [wireless buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) first.
-* HiDPI is enabled for boot screens.
-If you're not using a 4K monitor, change the value in `config.plist > NVRAM > Add > 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 > UIScale` from `02` to `01`.

 ## Hardware
 Remember to read the [anti-hackintosh buyers guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/) if you're planning on buying components for a new build.